madflojo/automatron/docs/configure.md

       port: 8000
 ```

-To enable the `nmap` plugin we simply need to append the `nmap` configuration within the `plugins` key.
+To enable the `roster` plugin we simply need to append the `roster` configuration within the `plugins` key.

 ```yaml+jinja
 discovery: